chainpoint/chainpoint-gateway/README.md

 make init
 ```

-After running the initiation command above, you will now have a newly generated Ethereum hot wallet.
-This wallet will need an adequate amount of ETH to cover future Ethereum transaction fees for registering into the Chainpoint Network, and the purchase Usage Tokens that grant your Node access to participate in the Network for durations of time.

 Chainpoint Node currently uses Docker Swarm when running in Production mode.
 Running `make init` will initialize a Docker Swarm node on the host machine.
 It is important that you securely store your new Ethereum private key displayed in the console after running the init command.
 Your Ethereum hot wallet address and private key will be stored as Docker Swarm secrets and accessed by the Chainpoint Node when needed.
 Subsequent `make` commands will use these new secrets to copmlete the Chainpoint Network registration process and assume its duties as an operating Chainpoint Node.
 The init command will also copy `.env.sample` to `.env`.
 The `.env` file will be used by `docker-compose` to set required environment variables.
 Please open the `.env` file and where appropriate edit any missing or default values.

 Reference the `.env.sample` for detailed descriptions and examples of global environment variables Chainpoint Nodes use during operation.